unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   extractLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
   maximumSimilarMessages='5' // Default is 3 (0 means don't suppress any)
-  //ignorePriorityNumberList='[]'
+  // ignorePriorityNumberList='[]'
-  //sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound' showDisabledNoticesFlag='false' // Display known specific non-issues: 'true' or 'false' />
+  // sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound' showDisabledNoticesFlag='false' // Display known specific non-issues: 'true' or 'false' />
 ```